-- •Result: Cell E2 shows Coffee Beans, Cell E3 shows Coffee Maker, and Cell E4 shows Napkins.
+- •Result: Cell E2 shows Coffee Beans, Cell E3 shows Coffee Machine, and Cell E4 shows Napkins.

 LOOKUP fields use the same logic as the LOOKUP function.
-However, you do not need to enter formula parameters in the LOOKUP field.
+However, you don't need to enter formula parameters in the LOOKUP field.
 You can simply click to set Search Conditions and Search Content in the LOOKUP panel and set the display format of search results.

 Note: The result is demonstrated in the figure below.
 Read on for more information.

-- •Grid view: Click + in the upper-right corner of the interface, select LOOKUP as the field type, and click Confirm.
+- ◦Click + in the upper-right corner of the grid.

-- •Kanban view & Gallery view: Click to expand a card.
-At the bottom of the card, click New Field, select LOOKUP as the field type, and click Confirm.
+- ◦Click to expand a card.
+At the bottom of the card, click + New Field.

-In the LOOKUP panel, you must select five options.
+To set up LOOKUP conditions, you must select five options:

-- •Column to search - Select grid: Select the source grid that contains the data you want to search for.
+- ◦Select table: Select the source table that contains the data you want to refer to.

-- •Column to search - Select column: Select the field/column in the source grid that contains the data you want to search for.
+- •Select field: Select the field in the source table that contains the data you want to refer to.

-- •Conditions for search - Select column (left): Select the field/column in the current grid to use as the search conditions.
+- ◦Select field (left): Select the field in the current grid to use as the search conditions.

-- •Conditions for search - Select column (right): Select the field/column in the source grid in which to search for data matching the search conditions.
+- •Select field (right): Select the field in the source grid in which to search for data matching the search conditions.

-- •Search result display method: Select the method used to display the search results.
+- •Rresult array: Select the method used to display the search results.

-- ◦Original value: Displays all source data meeting the search conditions in the same way it is displayed in the source.
+- ◦Value: Displays all source data meeting the search conditions in the same way it's original displayed in the source.

-- •Sum: Display the sum total of matching data.
+- •Sum: Display the sum of all matching data.

 - •Count: Display the number of instances of matching data.

-- •Average: Display the average of matching data.
+- •Average: Display the average value of all matching data.

 - •Maximum: Display the maximum value from among the matching data.